BabakAzure/azure-managed-identities-guide/README.md

 1. **Create a VM**
 2. **Install Python**: Download and install Python from the official Python website on the VM, ensuring it's added to your system's PATH.
-3. **Install Required Libraries**: Open the Command Prompt on thge VM and install necessary Azure libraries with: pip install azure-storage-blob azure-identity
+3. **Install Required Libraries**: Open the Command Prompt on thge VM and install necessary Azure libraries with: "pip install azure-storage-blob azure-identity"

 - **Azure CLI Verification**: Use "az identity list" to verify the identity is created.

 ![image](https://github.com/babakcloud/azure-managed-identities-guide/assets/133662008/a58d570f-fc45-4904-b751-e35a5b158300)

 4. **Create the Storage Account and Upload the Test File in the Blob Container:**